 - Industrial shop floors

 CSL’s specially formulated grout is safe for the environment and won’t harm plants.

 Using the most up to date equipment and the latest technological advancements, CSL gives our customers superior results

 Concrete lifting has many advantages over tear-out and replacement: the surrounding landscape is left undisturbed, the procedure usually takes only a few hours, and objects do not necessarily have to be removed from the surface of the concrete.
 The cost of concrete lifting is significantly lower than replacement, often at 1/3 to 1/4 the cost.

-CSL offers two material choices for concrete lifting: grout injection or polyurethane foam injection.
-Polyurethane foam carries a 5 year warranty against any sinking or settling 1 inch or more and grout injection carries a 10 year warranty against any sinking or settling 1 inch or more
+CSL offers two material choices for commercial concrete lifting: grout injection or polyurethane foam injection.
+Each carries a 5 year warranty against any sinking or settling 1 inch or more.

 With grout injection, a 2 inch hole is drilled through the concrete in several places, and a specialized grout mixture is injected, which lifts and levels the area.
 The corrected area can be used again several hours after the procedure.